manstis/ansible-ai-connect-operator/docs/running-on-openshift-rosa-cluster.md

 ```
 Set the Operator image name used by the `makefile`:
 ```
+# In case you're not relying on the image from the ansible organization in Quay.io, use your own image instead.
 export IMG=quay.io/ansible/ansible-ai-connect-operator:latest
 ```
 **NOTE:** If the repository is private a `Secret` will also need to be provided: